 - The Australian Communications and Media Authority (ACMA) reserves the right to develop the industry’s yardstick or code in case any industry code is deficient.

 - ACMA notifies the internet service providers about the prohibited web-based betting content so that providers have the legal space to deal with content in accordance with the laid down industry codes.

 - The ACMA, may, on its own prompting or in response to a lodged complaint, initiate an investigation process to access whether a person or a provider of betting products has contravened the laid down industry codes.

 Self-control limits are the personalized practices that are meant to lessen or completely avoid the negative effects of betting.
 In extreme cases, it can be referred to as self-exclusion, where you ban yourself from land-based and online gaming platforms.
 Anchored in the Australian Laws, betting providers must provide their customers with self-exclusion facilities.
-Whilst on the self-control limits, here are some of them.
+Whilst on the self-control limits: